Zeuskartik/MediaSliderView/README.md

 ## Contributions and Support

 Contributions are welcome.
 Create a new pull request in order to submit your fixes and they shall be merged after moderation.
 In case of any issues, bugs or any suggestions, either create a new issue or post comments in already active relevant issues.
-Please
+Please refer to our Code of Conduct for more information.